-Some of the best crime fighters use nothing more than a telephone or a test tube.
+Some of the best Criminal Justice professionals use nothing more than a telephone or a test tube.
 From the police dispatcher to the crime lab technician, Criminal Justice support professionals play an essential role in keeping all phases of the USA's justice system working correctly.
 In just two years, Bay State College's Criminal Justice Associate Degree Program will help you develop the professional skills you need to quickly enter the Criminal Justice field:

 - Learn from professors with

 real world, professional experience in the Criminal Justice field.

 - Master program curriculum that incorporates the humanities to prepare you for work in the Criminal Justice social service field.

 - Gain hands-on experience with your required Criminal Justice

 - Join the Justice Society, a student-run organization dedicated to the promotion of advocacy and charity.

 - Opt to transfer into one of three Bay State College Criminal Justice bachelor's degree programs.

 Ready to break into a career in Criminal Justice?
 Request information about our 2-year Criminal Justice Associate Degree Program today!